ReimKuos/tiralab/documentation/reports/week 4 report.md

  - Create a data structure Queue
  - Updated midi reading and creation functions to make it easier to implement note length and other note attributes in the future
  - Started testing file which currently is pretty empty
+ - Started implementation document
+ - added a note to user guide

 ## Unclear things